Mumbai–Pune Expressway: History

 The government of Maharashtra appointed RITES in 1990 to carry out feasibility studies for the new expressway to be operated on toll basis.
-RITES submitted its report in 1994 with the estimated cost of project at ₹11.46 billion.
+RITES submitted its report in 1994 with the estimated cost of the project at ₹11.46 billion.

 The government of Maharashtra entrusted the work of the construction of the expressway to MSRDC in March 1997 on Build-Operate-Transfer basis with permission to collect toll for 30 years.
 The Ministry of Environment and Forests, Government of India gave environmental clearance on 13 October 1997 and forest clearance on 11 November 1997.

 The tender notice was published in leading newspapers all over India and also on the Internet.
 Due to the wide publicity, 133 tenders were sold and 55 tenders were received on 18 December 1997.
 After technical and financial evaluation, work orders were given on 1 January 1998 to four contractors.
 Thereafter tenders for widening of Khandala and Lonavala-Khandala bypass works were invited.
 The tenders were received on 24 August 1998 and orders were issued on 4 September 1998.

 This six-lane project was completed under the stewardship of the Maharashtra State Road Development Corporation (MSRDC).
 The expressway cost ₹16.3 billion to construct.
 The first sections opened in 2000, and the entire route was completed, opened to traffic and made fully operational from April 2002.
-The entire length of expressway has a single layer of barbed wire fencing to keep out stray animals.
+The expressway was closed for over 24 hours on 26 July 2005, due to heavy monsoon, which caused several landslides.
+It was not until 2009, however, that speed limits were posted, at 80 km/h, after several accidents due to over-speeding were reported.